GeyserMC/GeyserExampleExtension/README.md

 ## Using this Template
 1. Create a new repository using this template
-2. Replace the data in `extension.yml` with data relevant to your extension
+2. Replace the properties in `gradle.properties` with your desired values
+3. Refactor the module name from `org.geyser.extension.exampleid` to your desired
-3. Update the main extension class
+4. Update the main extension class in the `resources/extension.yml` file.
+By default, the `id`, `name`, `version` and `author` fields will be populated with the info in your gradle.properties file.
-4. Run `./gradlew build` to build the extension
+5. Run `./gradlew build` to build the extension
-5. Copy the built jar from `build/libs` to your Geyser's extensions folder
+6. Copy the built jar from `build/libs` to your Geyser's extensions folder

 ## Documentation
-Our [wiki](https://wiki.geysermc.org/) has helpful articles
+Our [wiki](https://geysermc.org/wiki/) has helpful articles  .

-## Coming Soon
-- Custom entities
-- Resource packs represented in code

 ## Existing Extensions
 See our list [here](https://github.com/GeyserMC/GeyserExtensionList).